tanimislam/howdy/docs/_sources/howdy-config/howdy_services_config.rst.txt

 2. A *PLEX CREDENTIALS CONFIGURATION* widget will open.
 Click on the *CLIENT REFRESH* button in the Google section of this widget.
 Here is a screen shot.

 .. _google_step02_refreshcredentials:
 .. figure:: howdy-config-services-figures/google_step02_refreshcredentials.png
-  :width: 100%
+   :width: 800
-  :align: center
+   :align: left

+   Refresh Google credentials.

 3. A browser window in your default internet browser will launch, asking you to authorize access to a Google account.
 Here is the first screen shot.

 .. _google_step03_authorizeaccount:

 .. figure:: howdy-config-services-figures/google_step03_authorizeaccount.png
    :width: 100%
-  :align: center
+   :align: left

+   First authorize your Google account.

 4. Also, a new dialog widget will open asking you to put in an OAuth2_ token string once you have given permission.
 Here is the second screen shot.

 .. _google_step04_oauthtokenstring:

 .. figure:: howdy-config-services-figures/google_step04_oauthtokenstring.png
-  :width: 600
+   :width: 800
-  :align: center
+   :align: left

+   Next copy and paste in your Oauth2_ token string.

 5. In :ref:`step 3 <google_step03_authorizeaccount>`, when you choose a Google account, currently you will be redirected to a scary browser page that says "this app isn't verified".
 It isn't, but the services still work.
 If you use Google Chrome or derived browser, click on the *Show Advanced* toggling link.
 Then click on *Go to Project Default Service Account (unsafe)* to go forward.
 Here is a screen shot.

 .. _google_step05_scaryscreen:

 .. figure:: howdy-config-services-figures/google_step05_scaryscreen.png
    :width: 100%
-  :align: center
+   :align: left

+   The *very* scary screen that Google spits out, saying your app is **not** verified.

 6. Howdy asks for six different Google authorizations.
 Click on the *Allow* button.

 .. _google_step06_allowbutton:

 .. figure:: howdy-config-services-figures/google_step06_allowbutton.png
-  :width: 100%
+   :width: 800
-  :align: center
+   :align: left

+   Allow Howdy to access these *six* Google APIs through your Google account.

 7. The final browser window shows a text box with the OAuth2_ token string.
 Copy that string into the GUI dialog widget in :ref:`step 4 <google_step04_oauthtokenstring>`, and press return on the text box in that widget.

 .. _google_step07_oauthtokencopy:

 .. figure:: howdy-config-services-figures/google_step07_oauthtokencopy.png
-  :width: 100%
+   :width: 800
-  :align: center
+   :align: left

+   Copy this string into the GUI dialog widget in :ref:`step 4 <google_step04_oauthtokenstring>`.

-If all goes well, then all the Google services needed by Howdy will have been authorized.
+If all goes well, then you will have authorized all the Google services needed by Howdy.

 .. _OAuth2: https://en.wikipedia.org/wiki/OAuth#OAuth_2.0
 .. _unofficial_google_music_api: https://unofficial-google-music-api.readthedocs.io/en/latest